tier4/AutowareArchitectureProposal.iv/vehicle/raw_vehicle_cmd_converter/README.md

 ## Limitation

-current feed back implementation is only applied to steering control.
+The current feed back implementation is only applied to steering control.